Skip to content

 Blueprint Cards Admin OE

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Gallery card template.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add a Gallery card template.

 Blueprint Add Card Template OE